delphai/docs/auth-flow.md

 # Overview

 The delphai API utilises the [OAuth 2.0](https://oauth.net/2/) protocol to authorize requests.
-The API uses __password credentials flow__ to authenticate users, and the tokens endpoint is located at https://auth.delphai.com/auth/realms/delphai/protocol/openid-connect/token.
+The API uses [Resource Owner Password Credentials Grant](https://www.rfc-editor.org/rfc/rfc6749#section-4.3) to authenticate users, and the tokens endpoint is located at https://auth.delphai.com/auth/realms/delphai/protocol/openid-connect/token.
 The client ID for the API is `delphai-api`.

-<sub><sup>To extend the refresh token lifetime, it is recommended to request the `offline_access` scope.</sup></sub>
+If you're going to use refresh tokens, a permanent refresh token could be requested with `offline_access` scope.
+Otherwise its lifetime is one week.

 The token should be passed following the [Bearer Authentication scheme](https://swagger.io/docs/specification/authentication/bearer-authentication/) in the Authorization HTTP header.